 While we’ll see some familiar faces in The Matrix 4, we will also meet new characters along the way.
 There are sure to be more additions, but already a trio of new performers have signed onto the film.

 Yahya Abdul-Mateen II is a star on the rise, and The Matrix 4 adds yet another high-profile role to his resume.
 Currently on HBO’s Watchmen, he also plays Black Manta in Aquaman and showed up in The Greatest Showman and Jordan Peele’s Us, among many others.
 We’ll see him soon in the Candyman reboot as well as playing Bobby Seale in The Trial of the Chicago 7.
+GIANT FREAKIN ROBOT has learned through our exclusive sources that he’ll be playing young Morpheus in the movie.

 Another new player is Jessica Henwick.
 Like Abdul-Mateen, she is also no stranger to comic book movies, large-scale production, or up-tempo action.
 She’s probably best known for playing Nymeria Sand on Game of Thrones and Colleen Wing in Marvel’s Iron Fist and The Defenders.
 Before she battles the machines, she’ll tangle with a couple of other monsters in Godzilla vs. Kong.